apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 * ios
 * wp8
 * windows8
+* windows

 ## _source-file_ Element

 The `<source-file>` element identifies executable source code that should be installed into a project.
+Usually, it will be nested within a `<platform>` element.

 Examples:

     <!-- android -->
     <source-file src="src/android/Foo.java"